merijnfloren/freq-statespace/README.md

 ```
 > **Note:** Iteration timings were measured on an NVIDIA T600 Laptop GPU.

+The `examples/` folder also provides Jupyter notebooks for more challenging benchmark systems, with additional notes on hyperparameter tuning and solver configurations.

 ## Preparing your data
 Every identification problem starts by casting the time-domain input-output data into the required format and supplying minimal frequency metadata (the excited frequencies and the sampling frequency); the helper function `fss.create_data_object(...)` is provided for this purpose.
-After this preparation, the workflow proceeds exactly as in the quick example above (the `examples/` folder also includes a few Jupyter notebooks demonstrating more challenging benchmark systems, together with additional notes on hyperparameter tuning and solver configurations).
+Once the data object is instantiated, the workflow proceeds exactly as in the quick example above.

 ## Citation